influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.3/tick/syntax.md

 ## How lambda expressions are encountered

-   * Lists of lamdba functions and naming
+   * Lists of lamdba functions and parallel naming

 # Summary of variable use between syntactic domains

 <!-- see defect 1238 -->

-# Taxonomy of node types

 # Gotchas